Skip to main content

-Maya Angelou died this past May, leaving a treasure trove of writing for us to read and remember her by. |
+Maya Angelou died this past May, leaving a treasure trove of

 I thought about the book on the bike ride home, and when I had finished yanking my broken kickstand into a supportive position with the toe of my shoe, I sat outside in the shade and started reading again.
 I felt like I was holding my breath.
 I felt like each chapter, especially the ones about her earliest childhood, was its own story, another facet of how she grew up.
 I felt like I was experiencing more life in this book about Maya Angelou's memories from ages three to sixteen than most people have by the time they turn one hundred.